andrewM202/CPP-OpenGL-Starter-Kit/README.md

 This project starts out with a basic vertex and fragment shader, and the necessary helper files.
 It starts out by drawing a small grid of textured cubes to the screen

+### Source files
+- Camera.hpp : Can be setup to handle model, view, projection matrices
+- EBO.hpp : Helper class to generate Index buffer objects
+- VBO.hpp : Helper class to generate Vertex buffer objects
+- VAO.hpp : Helper class to generate Vertex array objects
+- Texture.hpp : Easily generate a texture to use provided a path to an image file
+- WindowManager.hpp : Create the window along with helper methods, like printing the FPS
+- World.hpp : Initialize all the necessary buffers here and run our world logic
+- ShaderManager.hpp : Takes a path to vertex and fragment shader files and initializes them
+- Player.hpp : Creates a basic player class with input controls
+- WorldConstants.hpp : Stores world variables, like the color of the sky to be used in any other file

 ### To Run App
 1. cd bin
 2. mingw32-make